What should be the role of the Australian Government in the management of our national parks and reserves?

 - Marine protected areas

-We are also advocating for improved federal funding through programs such as the National Reserves System Program (NRSP), or similar.
+We want to see improved federal funding through programs such as the National Reserves System Program (NRSP).
 This program is currently not funded nationally.
 Programs such as this need renewed long-term funding, to both fill gaps in the reserve system, and to incentivise better management.

-There is also merit in improving connectivity and developing an expanded wildlife corridor network, ideally utilising both the public and private reserve system.
+This could spur the creation of a connected and expanded wildlife corridor network by utilising the public and private reserve system.